sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ### Save to public data

-In _EditListingPricingPanel_, we need to edit the _onSubmit_ function to save the new public data field called **helmetFee**.
+In _EditListingPricingPanel.js_, we need to edit the _onSubmit_ function to save the new public data field called **helmetFee**.
 Because we are using _FieldCurrencyInput_ component in this example as the input of choice, the _helmetFee_ variable will be a Money object when we get it from the submitted _values_.
-Money object can't be used directly as public data, so we need to create a JSON object with keys **amount** and **currency**, and use it in the underlying API call.
+Money objects can't be stored directly into public data, so we need to create a JSON object with the keys **amount** and **currency**, and use it in the underlying API call.

 <info>